 - In the Sandstorm supplement for Dungeons & Dragons, a type of elf called the Painted Elf lives in the deep desert, decorating their bodies with clay pigments to indicate their family and tribe while keeping them cool.

-- The last episode of Camp Lazlo is about Scoutmaster Lumpus painting his whole body to make him look like he is wearing clothes so he won't do his laundry.
-Everyone found out about this, so they did what Lumpus did, giving them free time to do everything that is impossible to do (solving world hunger and even creating time travel).
-Soon, Lumpus was recognized as a genius because of his body paint idea, until a thunderstorm hits.
+- The last episode of Camp Lazlo is about Scoutmaster Lumpus painting his whole body to make him look like he is wearing clothes, so he doesn't have to do his laundry.
+Everyone found out about this, so they did what Lumpus did, giving them enough free time to do things like solve world hunger and invent a time machine.
+Lumpus was recognized as a genius because of his body paint idea... until a thunderstorm hit.